apranger/degenerates/Trades Record.md

   - Bob trades his 2019 3rd to Sean for Le'Veon Bell.
   - Joe trade Leonard Fournette and his 2019 7th to Josh for Marlon Mack, Jordan Wilkins, his 2019 1st, 2020 1st and 2020 2nd.
+  - Joe trades Matt Ryan to Bob for Josh's 2019 5th.

 ### 2018 Draft Picks